poseidon/typhoon/docs/addons/ingress.md

 !!! note
     Hosting IPv6 apps is possible, but requires editing the nginx-ingress addon to use `hostNetwork: true`.

-[^1]: Digital Ocean does offer load balancers.
-We've opted not to use them to keep the Digital Ocean setup simple and cheap for developers.
+[^1]: DigitalOcean does offer load balancers.
+We've opted not to use them to keep the DigitalOcean cluster cheap for developers.

 ## Google Cloud